ignatiusmb/mauss.dev/workspace/content/routes/curated/notes-bash/+article.md

 du -a path/to/start | sort -nr | head -n 10
 ```

-## File and directory manipulation
+## filesystem manipulation

-`Copy method`, it creates a hard link for the file or everything in the directory to the desired destination.
-Hard linking is crucial for media management so that you won't have a lot of wasted space with duplicates or multiple files with similar data and different file names.
+`cp -al`, use this to create a hard link for the file or everything in the directory to the desired destination. hard linking is crucial for media management so that you won't have a lot of wasted space with duplicates or multiple files with similar data and different file names.

 ```bash
 #$ file: Copy Method